open-mmlab/mmaction2/tools/data/ucf101_24/README.md

 **Note**: The annotation of this UCF101-24 is from [here](https://github.com/gurkirt/corrected-UCF101-Annots), which is more correct.

-After downloading the `UCF101_v2.tar.gz` file and put it in `$MMACTION2/tools/data/ucf101_24/`, you can run the following command to extract.
+After downloading the `UCF101_v2.tar.gz` file and put it in `$MMACTION2/tools/data/ucf101_24/`, you can run the following command to uncompress.

 ```shell
 tar -zxvf UCF101_v2.tar.gz